I-Clarisse/I-Clarisse/README.md

 ### Glad to see you here!
 I’m a full-stack developer👩‍💻 & AI enthusiast 😜.
-Being a full-stack allows me to not only develop client-facing apps and websites but also develop them with cutting-edge backend support✌️.
+Being a full-stack developer allows me to create client-facing apps and websites as well as cutting-edge backend support✌️.

-🌴I specialize in building robust backends that do all the heavy lifting for your app or website.
-I love designing systems that are light yet powerful🧱, distributed yet synchronized, and beautiful yet effective.
+🌴I specialize in creating solid backends for your app or website that handle all of the heavy lifting.
+I enjoy creating systems that are both light and powerful🧱, distributed yet coordinated, and beautiful yet functional.

 <br/>